A Galois correspondence for automorphism groups of structures with the Lascar Property: Introduction

-In many respects, Theorem~\ref{main_th} can be considered best possible in terms of describing topological isomorphisms, and in fact in many cases of interest one can only look at a slice, or a finite number of slices, of $\mathcal{E}^{\mrm{ex}}_M$ (see \ref{main_theorem} for a precise statement), and all this allows for a concrete characterization of $\mrm{Aut}_{\mrm{top}}(\mrm{Aut}(M))$.
-In fact, we will see that \ref{main_th} has a number of explicit applications, but before we move on to applications, it is natural to ask: when are our assumptions from \ref{hyp_intro} satisfied?
-We dwell on this question in Section~\ref{section4}.
-We will prove there that the existence of an integer-valued rank function inducing a stationary independence relation which admits weak canonical bases (in the sense of \ref{def_WCB}), together with a Noetherianity condition on $\mathbf{A}(M)$, suffices to have the Lascar Property (cf. \ref{prop_TPP} and \ref{th_Lascar_baguette}).
-This subsumes various cases of interest and in particular several classical structures of finite Morley rank, most notably, the theory of infinite $\mathbb{K}$-vector spaces (for $\mathbb{K}$ a countable field) and the theory $\mrm{ACF_0}$ of algebraically closed fields of characteristic~$0$.
+In many respects, Theorem~\ref{main_th} can be considered the best possible in terms of describing topological isomorphisms.
+In fact, in many cases of interest it suffices to examine only a single slice, or a finite number of slices, of $\mathcal{E}^{\mathrm{ex}}_M$ (see \ref{main_theorem} for a precise statement), and this already yields a concrete characterization of $\mathrm{Aut}_{\mathrm{top}}(\mathrm{Aut}(M))$.
+We will see that \ref{main_th} has several explicit applications, but before turning to these, it is natural to ask: when are our assumptions satisfied?
+We dwell on this question in Section~\ref{section4}, where we prove that the existence of an integer-valued rank function inducing a stationary independence relation which admits weak canonical bases (in the sense of \ref{def_WCB}), together with a Noetherianity condition on $\mathbf{A}(M)$, suffices to guarantee the Lascar Property (cf.~\ref{th_Lascar_baguette}).
+This subsumes various cases of interest, and in particular several classical structures of finite Morley rank—most notably the theory of infinite-dimensional $\mathbb{K}$-vector spaces (for $\mathbb{K}$ a countable field) and the theory $\mathrm{ACF}_0$ of algebraically closed fields of characteristic~$0$.

-We then finally arrive at the announced applications of our methods.
-In \cite{Evans_ACF} Evans $\&$ Lascar proved that the automorphism group of the countable saturated model of $\mrm{ACF}_0$ is complete (i.e., the group has a trivial center and every automorphism is inner).
-In \cite{konnerth} Konnerth proved that the outer automorphism group of the automorphism group of the countable saturated model of $\mrm{DCF}_0$ consists of the multiplicative group of the rationals.
-We will use our technology to generalize their proofs in a unifying framework.
-Our main tool in this respect is the following:
+We finally arrive at the applications announced for our methods.
+In \cite{Evans_ACF}, Evans $\&$ Lascar proved that the automorphism group of the countable saturated model of $\mathrm{ACF}_0$ is complete (i.e., the group has a trivial center and every automorphism is inner).
+We will use our technology to generalize their proof.

+Our main tool in this respect is the following theorem, in which the group $H$ can be viewed as a slight enlargement of $\mathrm{Aut}(M)$, obtained by considering automorphisms of the underlying geometry.
+For example, when $M$ is a $\mathbb{K}$-vector space, every automorphism of the geometry (that is, of the associated projective space) is induced by a semilinear automorphism.
+In this case, $H$ is precisely the group of semilinear automorphisms extending $\mathrm{Aut}(M)$, where the elements of $\mathrm{Aut}(M)$ are exactly the linear automorphisms (see \ref{vectspace_corollary}).